Welcome to Wheaton. This section is design to provide you, the new resident, with the information you need to live in Wheaton.

 • The City does not require dog or cat licensing, but vaccinations must be up-to-date, and you must remove your pet’s waste from any property that is not your own.

-• Water bills and parking ticket payments can be paid on the first floor of City Hall, 303 W. Wesley St., or they can be placed in the white mailbox in the driveway just west of City Hall off of Wesley Street.
+• Water bills and parking ticket payments can be paid on the first floor of City Hall, 303 W. Wesley St., or they can be placed in the blue mailbox in the driveway just west of City Hall off of Wesley Street.

 • Lawn watering restrictions are effective May 15 to Sept.
 15. Residents with odd-numbered street addresses can water their lawns on odd-numbered days, and those with even-numbered addresses are limited to even-numbered days.
 Sprinkling is prohibited between noon and 6 p.m. every day.